Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-1.md

 1. Get R2-D2's name and homeworld
 1. Get Leia's name and homeworld
 1. Get Han's name, height, and homeworld
-1. Get R2's name, eyecolor, homeworld and it's diamter
+1. Get R2's name, eyecolor, homeworld and it's diameter

 <!-- > -->

 **Compare REST with GraphQL**

-REST over or under fetches
+REST 😴 over or under fetches

-GraphQL fetches only what you ask for
+GraphQL 😎 fetches only what you ask for in a single ☝️ query!

 <!-- > -->

 ## GraphQL vs REST

-**Pair and discuss the pros and cons of REST and GraphQL. **
+**Pair and discuss the pros and cons of REST and GraphQL.**

+Tell your partner everything that was just covered.
+Think how this might improve your work or where there might be problems.

 <!-- > -->

-- REST
+- **REST** 😴
   - Requires multiple endpoints.
 Makes for a complex API.
     - Harder to make changes to your API.
-  - Often over fetches providing more data that your need and eating bandwidth
+  - Often over fetches providing more data than you need eating bandwidth
-  - Often under fetchs, requiring more complex queries.
+  - Often under fetchs, requiring more complex queries and more bandwidth.

 <!-- > -->

-- GraphQL
+- **GraphQL** 😎
   - Uses a single endpoint.
     - Easier to manage
     - More tolerant to changes